getanteon/anteon/README.md

 - `request_count` *optional*

     This is the equivalent of the `-n` flag.
-The difference is that if you have multiple steps in your scenario then this value represents the iteration count of the steps.
+The difference is that if you have multiple steps in your scenario, this value represents the iteration count of the steps.

 - `load_type` *optional*